About AeroRoute Guide

 AeroRoute Guide is a reference, not a booking engine.
 It doesn't show fares, real-time schedules, or seat availability.
 The OpenFlights routes snapshot is a community-contributed list of city pairs that airlines have operated.
 Read it as a slowly changing record of which markets each carrier flies, not as proof that any specific flight runs on any specific day.
 Always confirm schedules and bookings with the airline before you travel.

-Why a multi-page server-rendered site
+Why a multi-page static site

 Source code and licensing